 I now wonder how my life might have been different – better – if I had gotten to know the community that surrounds AEA sooner.
 I was well into my 40s before I figured out how important personal relationships, face-to-face networking, and community are to shaping your trajectory.
 It’s only looking back that I can see that yes, the investment of paying to go to AEA would have been worth it.
 I feel like if I had, opportunities to work on some amazing projects would have come my way.

 Meanwhile, I did attend and speak at many conferences.
 I was part of the Videoblogging community.
 I went to one DrupalCon after another, lots of WordCamps and DrupalCamps, too.
 I made websites because I believed they’d be powerful tools for clients I cared about.
 I believed in accessibility, HTML semantics, web standards, great design, putting users first, diversity, and having empathy for everyday people.
-I used open source software because it was cheap, and it put powerful content publishing tools in hands of organizations with tiny budgets.
+I used open source software because it was free, and it put powerful content publishing tools in hands of organizations with tiny budgets.
 I expected everyone was involved with the web for similar reasons — to empower others.

 It was painful when the Drupal community started rejecting me, first in NYC and later internationally.
 I was too opinionated of a woman, too much of a designer, and I just didn’t fit into their flavor of nerd.
 I considered leaving the tech industry completely.
 Why should I work so hard to try to fit in with people who don’t really want me around?
-Why pour so much energy into convincing arrogant developers they shouldn’t use tables for layouts — in 2010!?
+Why pour so much energy into convincing arrogant developers they shouldn’t use tables for layouts — in 2009!?
 Or that design is important.
-Or that other humans don’t experience the world the same way as they do, and we should be making decisions based on what our audience needs, not what we personally prefer.
+Or that other humans don’t experience the world the same way as they do, and we should be making decisions based on what our audience needs, not what you personally prefer.
 Such battles are exhausting.
 And when you are one of a tiny minority saying such things, you quickly become “the problem”.